-Problem sets will be given each week unless there is an exam.
-You are encouraged to work together, but you should write up your own results.
+Problem sets will be given each Thursday unless there is an exam.
+These are to be completed together as part of small group activities.
+You should write up your own results for your records.
 They will not be graded, but they will important for learning the material and preparing for the exams.
 Solutions will be posted online.